 Top 5 Summer Bass Fishing Lures

 Summertime bass fishing is in full swing.
 As water temperatures have warmed and the sun is at its most intense, bass have moved from their shallow spring depths to deeper water.
 They are now dispersed throughout the water column.
 They can be found in different depths, from feeding at the surface to deeper water columns.
-They can be found along all different structures from docks to deep rock beds.
+They can be found along all different structure from docks to deep rock beds.
 Their location will even vary throughout the course of the day.
 Therefore, it’s crucial to spend time targeting these different areas of water.

 Of course, this means that as bass patterns change this time of year, it’s important anglers do too.
 It’s essential that you are willing to try different depths and different presentations during this time.
 With that said, here is a top 5 list of the best summer bass fishing lures.